Kibbeh pairs well with Mediterranean Chickpea Salad, Spinach and Carrot Lentils, Fattoush Salad, Cucumber Yogurt Salad, and Homemade Pita Bread.

 Mediterranean chickpea salad is a vegan, gluten-free, and protein-rich side dish you can enjoy with any main course.

-Its light flavors make a great addition to any meal.
+Its light flavors make a good addition to any meal.

 This salad's ingredients include goat cheese, cherry tomatoes, Medjool dates, Persian cucumbers, and roasted chickpeas.